jlylekim/UndersmoothedUnfolding/docs/source/why.rst

 ..
 [1] M. Kuusela, “Uncertainty quantification in unfolding elementary particle spectra at the Large Hadron Collider”, PhD thesis, EPFL (2016)
 ..
 [2] S. Schmitt, “TUnfold, an algorithm for correcting migration effects in high energy physics”, Journal of Instrumentation **7** (2012).
-..
-[3] R. Brun and F. Rademakers, “ROOT - An Object Oriented Data Analysis Framework”, Nucl.
-Inst. & Meth. in Phys.
-Res.
-A **389** (1997).